2022–23 Plunket Shield season

-The 2022–23 Plunket Shield is the 94th season of the Plunket Shield, the domestic first-class cricket competition that was played in New Zealand.
-The tournament started on 18 October 2022, and the final round of matches is scheduled to take place in March 2023.
+The 2022–23 Plunket Shield was the 97th season of the Plunket Shield, the domestic first-class cricket competition that was played in New Zealand.
+The tournament started on 18 October 2022, and the final round of matches was played in March 2023.
 Auckland were the defending champions, having won their 24th title the previous year.

 In their second-round match against Canterbury, Wellington were dismissed for just 80 runs in their first innings and 87 runs in their second, setting a new record-lowest score across two completed innings of a Plunket Shield match, and Wellington's lowest score in any first-class match since 1887.